 YOUR WARRANTY RIGHTS AND OBLIGATIONS

 The California Air Resources Board [and manufacturer's name, optional] is[/are] pleased to explain the zero emission vehicle warranty on your [year] vehicle.
 In California, new zero emission vehicles must be designed and built in accordance with State regulations.
-[Manufacturer's name] must provide warranty coverage for the propulsion-related parts on your vehicle, including the high voltage battery, for the periods of time listed below, provided there has been no abuse, neglect or improper maintenance of your vehicle.
+[Manufacturer's name] must provide warranty coverage for the propulsion-related parts on your vehicle, including the high voltage battery, for the periods of time listed below, provided the failure was not caused by abuse, neglect or improper maintenance of your vehicle.

 Your propulsion-related parts may include parts such as the electric drive motor, inverter, high voltage battery, onboard charger, and associated electronic control units, wiring, and sensors.
-Where a condition covered by the warranty exists, [manufacturer's name] will repair your vehicle at no cost to you including diagnosis, parts, and labor.
+Where a condition covered by the warranty exists, [manufacturer's name] will repair your vehicle at no cost to you, including diagnosis, parts, and labor.

 MANUFACTURER'S WARRANTY COVERAGE: